threatexpress/domainhunter/README.md

 This Python based tool was written to quickly query the Expireddomains.net search engine for expired/available domains with a previous history of use.
 It then optionally queries for domain reputation against services like Symantec Web Filter (BlueCoat), IBM X-Force, and Cisco Talos.
 The primary tool output is a timestamped HTML table style report.

 ## Changes
+    - 9 April 2018
+        + Added -t switch for timing control. -t <1-5>
+        + Added Google SafeBrowsing and PhishTank reputation checks
+        + Fixed bug in IBMXForce response parsing
     - 7 April 2018
-        + Fixed support for Symantec Application Classification (formerly Blue Coat WebFilter)
+        + Fixed support for Symantec WebPulse Site Review (formerly Blue Coat WebFilter)
         + Added Cisco Talos Domain Reputation check
         + Added feature to perform a reputation check against a single non-expired domain.
 This is useful when monitoring reputation for domains used in ongoing campaigns and engagements.

     - 6 June 2017
         + Added python 3 support
         + Code cleanup and bug fixes
-        + Added Status column (Available, Make Offer, Price,Backorder,etc)
+        + Added Status column (Available, Make Offer, Price, Backorder, etc)

 ## Features

-- Retrieves specified number of recently expired and deleted domains (.com, .net, .org primarily) from ExpiredDomains.net
+- Retrieve specified number of recently expired and deleted domains (.com, .net, .org primarily) from ExpiredDomains.net
-- Retrieves available domains based on keyword search from ExpiredDomains.net
+- Retrieve available domains based on keyword search from ExpiredDomains.net
-- Performs reputation checks against the Symantec Web Filter (BlueCoat), IBM x-Force, and Cisco Talos services
+- Perform reputation checks against the Symantec Web Filter (BlueCoat), IBM x-Force, Cisco Talos, Google SafeBrowsing, and PhishTank services
-- Sorts results by domain age (if known)
+- Sort results by domain age (if known)
 - Text-based table and HTML report output with links to reputation sources and Archive.org entry

 ## Usage